 The 4Ps were designed at a time where businesses were more likely to sell products, rather than services and the role of customer service in helping brand development wasn't so well know.
 Over time, Booms and Pitner added three extended ‘service mix P’s': Participants, Physical evidence and Processes, and later Participants was renamed People.
 Today, it's recommended that the full 7Ps of the marketing mix are considered when reviewing competitive strategies.

 The 7Ps helps companies to review and define key issues that affect the marketing of its products and services and is often now referred to as the 7Ps framework for the digital marketing mix.

 In Dave Chaffey's book: Digital Marketing: Strategy, Implementation and Practice, this model was refreshed and applied to online channels to give a practical approach which works well for multichannel businesses.
-An eighth P, ‘Partners’ is often recommended for businesses to gain reach online (first mentioned in Emarketing Excellence by Dave Chaffey and PR Smith although some would argue it's part of Place).
+An eighth P, ‘Partners’ is often recommended for businesses to gain reach online (first mentioned in Digital mMarketing Excellence by Dave Chaffey and PR Smith although some would argue it's part of Place).

 How can I use this model?

-Companies can use the 7Ps model to set objectives, conduct a SWOT analysis and undertake competitive analysis.
+Companies can also use the 7Ps model to set objectives, conduct a SWOT analysis and undertake competitive analysis.
 It's a practical framework to evaluate an existing business and work through appropriate approaches whilst evaluating the mix element as shown below and ask yourself the following questions:

 - Products/Services: How can you develop your products or services?

 - Prices/Fees: How can we change our pricing model?